 7. Elemental Maize: Tracing Maize Isotopically

 8. Genetically Modifi ed Maize the Old Way—By Agriculture

 9. Daily Tools and Sacred Symbols

-Michael Blake is Professor and Head of the Anthropology at the University of British Columbia who studies the origins of maize agriculture in the Americas and the emergence of sociopolitical complexity in Mesoamerica and the Northwest Coast of Canada.
-He is the author of Colonization, Warfare, and Exchange at the Postclassic Maya Site of Canajaste, Chiapas, Mexico and the editor of Pacific Latin America in Prehistory.
+Michael Blake is Professor and Head of the Anthropology Department at the University of British Columbia.
+He studies the archaeology of Mesoamerica and the Northwest Coast of Canada and is the author of Colonization, Warfare, and Exchange at the Postclassic Maya Site of Canajasté, Chiapas, Mexico (2010) and the editor of Pacific Latin America in Prehistory (1999).

 "Blake lays out a fine and factual feast."—Bob Grant The Scientist

 "My recommendation: make yourself a nice bowl of popcorn and settle down with Blake’s book for a story as remarkable as the snack you are enjoying."—Laurence A. Marschall Natural History Magazine

 "An engrossing scientific excursion." —Terrae Incognitae